junxit/us-congress-bills-119/bill.md

   - **(3)** Program offices of the Veterans Benefits Administration, as determined by the Secretary.
   - **(4)** The Debt Management Center.
   - **(5)** The Board of Veterans’ Appeals.
-- **(e)** *Deadline for provision of automation tool to certain program offices* Not later than one year after the date of the submission of the plan required by subsection (a), the Secretary shall ensure that an automation tool with the capability described in subsection (b)(5) is made available to each program office of the Department responsible for processing claims for pension or survivor benefits under the laws administered by the Secretary.

-## § 3.
+## § 4.
 Other requirements relating to technology at Department of Veterans Affairs

 - **(a)** *Automatic notices regarding benefits for certain children of veterans*
   - **(1)** *In general* Not later than one year after the date of the enactment of this Act, the Secretary of Veterans Affairs shall implement policies, processes, and technological capabilities, including in the National Work Queue (or successor system), to ensure that, in the case of any covered situation, a claims processors is made aware of, and assigned to address, such covered situation.